Fatma Moussa

-Fatma Moussa Mahmoud (Arabic: فاطمة موسى محمود) (April 25, 1927 – Cairo, October 13, 2007), is an Egyptian academic, translator, and literary critic.
+Fatma Moussa Mahmoud (Arabic: فاطمة موسى محمود) (April 25, 1927 – Cairo, October 13, 2007), was an Egyptian academic, translator, and literary critic.

 Life

 Fatma Moussa got her degree in English Language and Literature, first-class honours, from Fouad I university (now Cairo university) in Cairo in 1948.
 She obtained her master’s degree in English language and literature from the same university in 1954.
 Then, she got her PhD in Philosophy of English Language and Literature from Westfield College, University of London, in 1957.

 She started her academic career with the impact of ‘Eastern novel’ on European literature in the eighteenth and nineteenth centuries.
 She frequently quoted from One Thousand and One Nights (Arabic: ألف ليلة وليلة), showing its influence on Western literature.
 Afterwards, she moved to another academic field, which is the impact of the European novel on the renaissance of the Egyptian novel.

 Fatma continued to bridge between the Eastern and Western literature.
 She wrote studies on the inclusion of one literature in the other side.
 Moreover, she taught generations of Arab academics to write in this field.

 Fatma remained active until her last days.
 She continued to teach classes for graduate students in Cairo university, supervise doctoral theses, and manage the translation committee of the Supreme Council of Culture.